plantbreeding/BrAPI-Manuscript2/manuscript.md

     <br>
   <small>
      Cornell University
-     · Funded by The Bill and Malinda Gates Foundation in cooperation with the Excellence in Breeding Platform of the CGIAR
+     · Funded by The BrAPI Project is funded by the USDA grant NIFA-DSFAS 2022-67021-37024.
   </small>

 + **Mathieu Rouard**